A crash guide!

 - On speaking up - many people report feeling scared to say they don’t understand something.
 Just know that we’re all here to help each other, and there’s no such thing as a stupid question.
 Chances are if you’re asking it, someone else is wondering about it too.

-This is a moving target, but our latest core product teams look like this, with the overall GmbH structure looking like this.
+This is a moving target, but our latest core swarms look like this.
 Note that functional roles do not necessarily determine how teams are composed.
 Product teams get established as needs arise, and evolve as work gets done.
+Our biggest priority right now is delivering on whitepaper promises.

 Take as much time off as you need, and work the schedule/hours that are most productive for you.
 We want you to be happy and empowered to make your own decisions over where, how, and when you work, so it’s not something that we’ll get actively involved in.